reshinto/Basic_technologies_revision/languageSpecific/java/java9/readme.md

 ### Module dependency
 - In the last line contains the information about the module dependencies
 - In the provided example the `module module.name` depends on `other.module.name.b` module and has access to its exported packages
+- dependencies are enforced at run time
+- apps fail if they can't resolve all of their dependencies
 ## Transitive dependencies
 - a transfer of dependencies to dependent modules
   - in simpler terms